tdhopper/ultratall-ultralight/MAIN.md

 [^torso]: My legs aren't _that_ long given my height.
 My height comes mostly from a long torso.
 It makes finding shirts especially hard.
-[^ron]: Ron hiked the Appalachian Trail with a baseweight of 6 lbs.
+[^ron]: Ron hiked the Appalachian Trail with a base weight of 6 lbs.